zachvalenta/jvns.ca/source/_posts/2014-02-15-how-was-hacker-school.markdown

   right
 * They have a ton of *knowledge*.
-If you're having a gnarly Clojure problem or want to know about Python internals or want to learn how to do async programing in Javascript, they can help you out.
+If you're having a gnarly Clojure problem or want to know about Python internals or want to learn how to do async programming in Javascript, they can help you out.
 * They're also amazing at helping you with things they don't know about!
 Allison is a Python internals fiend, but she didn't have a ton of experience with operating systems or Rust.
 But if I needed